LONG TERM OUT OF STOCK

 Vitis vinifera

-Heavily producing vine of pinkish-purple sweet-flavoured tables grape of medium size.
+Heavily producing vine of pinkish-purple exceptionally sweet-flavoured tables grape of medium size.
 Mid-late season (late March/early April for us in Hawke’s Bay).
-Said to be good for coastal areas.
+Said to be good for coastal areas, indeed our original plants are special to us as they came from cuttings from Aaron’s parents’ plant at their house on the Mahia Peninsular.

 Grapes have been cultivated by humans for over 8000 years.
 The berries grow on deciduous vines and in the right climate, are easy care and can be managed in many different ways.
 Everyone will be familiar with the wire structures and pruning regime of vineyard grapes which are highly ‘tamed’.
 Here we use grapes predominantly for shade, having several different varieties growing on our wrap-around verandah, and we just let them ramble.
 Sometimes we give them a hard prune in winter, sometimes we don’t.
 We always get great grapes.
 That’s because grapes always grow on new season’s growth, not on old wood.